naturalcrit/homebrewery/client/homebrew/pages/homePage/welcome_msg_v3.md

 ### Definition Lists
 V3 uses HTML *definition lists* to create "lists" with hanging indents.

-**Condition Immunities** :: Here is some text that is long and overflows into a second line, creating a "hanging indent".
 **Senses** :: Here is some text that is long and overflows into a second line, creating a "hanging indent".

 \column

 ### Tables
-New in v3.0.0 is the option  to add column & row spanning between cells.
-You can see a working example in the updated Class Table Snippet, but a simplified example is given below.
+Tables now allow column & row spanning between cells.
+This is included in some updated snippets, but a simplified example is given below.

 A cell can be spanned across columns by bunching pipe `|` characters together.